 - Single Points of Failure.
 Are there any systems that lack redundancy in your recovery plan?
 If these single points of failure encounter a problem, can you still carry on with your recovery plan?

 - Recovery Time.
 How long from the start of the test does it take to restore bare minimum functionality?
 How much longer for things to return to normal?
 Consider these recovery times and investigate how you could make them faster.

-Keeping the above in mind when creating a test can help you find ways to improve your disaster recovery plan in the long run—which can help make your business more resilient against disasters large and small, natural or manmade.
+Keeping the above in mind when creating a test can help you find ways to improve your disaster recovery plan in the long run—which can help make your business more resilient against disasters of all kinds.